 - The person conducting the research must be a paid member of OPA (or their respective state association).

-- OPA requires that the person conducting the research send proof of Institutional Review Board (IRB) approval.
+- OPA requires that the person conducting the research send proof of U.S. Institutional Review Board (IRB) approval.

 - The name and contact information for the research advisor must be provided to OPA in advance.